-An "Inferred Mineral Resource" is that part of a Mineral Resource for which quantity and grade or quality can be estimated on the basis of geological evidence and limited sampling and reasonably assumed, but not verified, geological and grade continuity.
-The estimate is based on limited information and sample gathering through appropriate techniques from locations such as outcrops, trenches, pits, workings, and drill holes.
+An "Inferred Mineral Resource" is that part of a Mineral Resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and limited sampling.
+Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.

+An Inferred Mineral Resource has a lower level of confidence than that applying to an Indicated Mineral Resource and must not be convereted to a Mineral Reserve.
+It is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration.

 Inferred resources are not used in this study to assess economics or the conversion to a mine reserve and should not be considered as economically viable.